hallard/ArduiPi_SSD1306/README.md

-Arduipi SSD1306 OLED Library Driver
+ArduiPi SSD1306 OLED Library Driver
 ===================================

 This is the port of the Adafruit_SSD1306 Arduino OLED driver to the Raspberry Pi